 When we have collected the data and photos, we run them through a code to make sense of them.
 What happens is that we get really great insights about the economic health of Nigeria.
 You would be surprised how these indicators track consumer confidence and business sentiments.
 That drives strategy and also positions us to see what is happening in the economy more efficiently.
 Our clients get the benefits because we help them feel the optimal state of the economy.

 You do not need to be an economist to build a model to extract data to help you.
 In places like Nigeria where data collection remains primitive, entrepreneurs must be creative as they make decisions in the allocation of capital.
 The data you invest upon should not be based on what some bureaucrats in Abuja and Washington DC are publishing.
-Most times, they are off by months as the collection process is inherently slow.
+Most times, they are off by months as the collection process is inherently slow.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).